dynamsoft-docs/label-recognition-docs/programming/javascript/api-reference/index.md

 # JavaScript API Reference

 The primary class of the library is `LabelRecognizer` .

-## LabelRecognizer

 The following code snippets shows the basic usage.

 * Recognize a still image